top of page

 Whether it's extra projects, meeting requests, or covering for colleagues, saying yes too often can leave you overcommitted and resentful.
 If you're driven more by guilt than by bandwidth, that's people-pleasing—and it's not sustainable.

-4. You’re Always “Available”
+4. You’re Always “Available” (Even When You Shouldn’t Be)

 There's a difference between having a full plate and being emotionally depleted.
 Burnout signals that you're giving more than you're receiving, whether in recognition, rest, or resources.
 Strengthening boundaries is essential for recovery.

-6. You Struggle to Advocate for Yourself
+6. You Struggle to Speak Up for Yourself

 If asking for support, pushing back on unreasonable requests, or renegotiating deadlines feels impossible, it's time to build your self-advocacy muscle.
 A lack of boundaries often pairs with fear of conflict or the desire to be seen as a "team player" at your own expense.

-8. You Don’t Feel Respected
+8. You Don’t Feel Respected at Work

-Recognizing weak boundaries is the first step toward change.
+Recognizing weak boundaries is the first step toward positive change.
 Strengthening them doesn't mean you care less about your work or team.
 It means you're committed to showing up in a sustainable, respectful, and empowered way.

 It's not about saying "no" to everything but saying "yes" to balance and fulfillment.